bbonzai/microcontrollers.intro/5-Motors/5c-DC-Motors/index.md

 current provided by a digital I/O pin on an Arduino is insufficient to provide this power.

-To solve this problem, as in the case of the [8Ω speaker controlled by an Arduino](../../3-Sound/3d-speakers/index.html), the Arduino is used not to control the power on the motor, but to control the power on a transistor which is a gate between an external power supply and the motor.
+To solve this problem, as in the case of the [8Ω speaker](../../4-Sound/4d-speakers/index.html), the Arduino is used not to control the power on the motor, but to control the power on a transistor which is a gate between an external power supply and the motor.